An Efficient Genus Algorithm Based on Graph Rotations: Preliminaries

-Recently, an algorithm called \textsc{multi\_genus} by Gunnar Brinkmann has emerged as a particularly fast method for computing genus on graphs with relatively low genus compared to the vertex degree \cite{multigenus}.
-It outperforms many previous algorithms, including ours, for graphs where vertex degrees exceed 5, scaling more effectively with edge count and vertex degree.
-However, our algorithm remains advantageous for graphs with vertices of degree 5 or lower.
-Additionally, our approach is comparatively simpler to implement and scales more efficiently with the genus, offering an advantageous alternative in cases where the genus is large.
-As it stands, \textsc{multi\_genus} represents the fastest known approach for high-degree graphs, and low relative genus, whereas \textsc{PAGE} provides an effective alternative, and is particularly advantageous for graphs with bounded vertex degree.
+An algorithm called \textsc{multi\_genus} by Gunnar Brinkmann is a particularly fast method for computing genus of graphs with relatively low genus compared to the vertex degree \cite{brinkmann2022}.
+Although a formal runtime analysis of \textsc{multi\_genus} has not been presented, experimental results suggest it handles graphs with higher vertex degrees efficiently.
+However, \textsc{PAGE} seems to remain advantageous for graphs with vertices only of degree 5 or lower.
+Additionally, our approach is comparatively simpler to implement.
+As it stands, \textsc{multi\_genus} represents the fastest known approach for high-degree graphs, and low relative genus, whereas \textsc{PAGE} provides an effective alternative, and is particularly advantageous for graphs with bounded vertex degree or high girth.

-The other current best algorithms \cite{practical_minimum_genus, stronger_ilps_genus_problem, sagemath_genus} outside of \textsc{multi\_genus} can easily compute the genus of graphs the size of $K_6$ in less than a second but, even just adding another vertex, $K_7$ takes many hours. $K_8$ and above is almost entirely out of reach.
-Their run-times are double exponential in the genus, or in terms of the number of vertices, $\mathcal{O}(n(n-1)!^{n})$.
+Several other genus algorithms outside of \textsc{multi\_genus} have been developed, improving upon earlier methods through more optimized implementations and by using existing optimized solvers such as those for integer linear programming \cite{beyer2016, chimani2019, sagemath2024}.
+They can easily compute the genus of graphs the size of $K_6$ in less than a second but, even just adding another vertex, $K_7$ could take hundreds of hours \cite{beyer2016}. $K_8$ and above is almost entirely out of reach.
+They omit formal runtime bounds, which are likely super-exponential for general graphs.
+For example, the best available open-source implementation in SageMath exhibits a worst-case complexity of $\mathcal{O}(n(n-1)!^{n})$ \cite{sagemath2024}.